Mrgaton/CrashMePlease/README.md

 # CrashMePlease

-It just crash your computer instantly
+It just crashes your computer instantly